sqz269/tlmc-etl/STEPS.md

 #### Preparation

 - Confirm that the drive where the TLMC files are stored has at least 300GB of free space.
 - **Important Warning**: The .rar files will be permanently deleted after extraction.
 Ensure you have backups if necessary.
-(Or disable this behavior by editing `extract.py` and remove line `os.unlink(os.path.join(fp, file))`)
+(Or disable this behavior by editing `extract.py` and remove line `os.unlink(file)`)

 #### Execution

-1. Navigate to the Preprocessor directory and copy the `extract.py` script to your TLMC root directory, where the `.rar` files are located.
-2. Open your command line interface and change the directory to the TLMC root.
-This is crucial as `extract.py` must be executed in the same directory as the `.rar` files.
-3. Execute the script by running `python ./extract.py`.
+1. Execute the script by running `python ./extract.py`.
 This will start the extraction process.

 ### 2. Extracted Filesystem Snapshot